Key takeaways:

 Sweating may not increase weight loss, but it offers other potential benefits.
 Here are a few:

 Regulates body temperature: Sweat’s main job is to regulate or cool down your body temperature.
-When temperatures rise, sweat glands release sweat onto the skin.
-The sweat then evaporates, helping lower your body temperature.
+When you get hot, sweat glands release moisture onto the skin.
+As that moisture evaporates, it pulls heat away from your body, which helps bring your temperature back down.

 Boosts circulation: Increased body temperature triggers sweating.
 It also causes blood vessels to widen, allowing blood to flow more easily.